 We have effective & supportive working relationships between staff, staff & children, children & children, school & parents

-Our links with other settings, including pre-school, secondary, cluster schools & other agencies are strong
+Our links with other settings, including pre-school settings, secondary schools & other agencies are strong

 Both Christian traditions which founded our school support the spiritual development of children and adults